pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/javascript/_index.md

 but different versions.
 For instance, using `"4.11.0"` in the component library and `"4.14.0"` in the consuming project would result in 2 default providers with exactly these versions.

-If you only want to have a single version of the package and default provider, we suggest to use the carrot style notation in your component package.
+If you only want to have a single version of the package and default provider, we suggest to use the caret style notation in your component package.
 Use `^`, followed by the minimum version of the dependency, and use a compatible version in your consuming project for your components to work correctly.
 For instance, if `@pulumi/random` v4.8.2 contained a fix you rely on, use this in your library `package.json`: